geodynamics/aspect/README.md

 problems or specific instructions for MacOS users, before asking your question on the mailing list.

+In short, ASPECT is configured using CMake and has the following requirements:
+- CMake 2.8.12
+- GCC, Clang, or Intel compiler with C++11 support
+- [deal.II](https://github.com/dealii/dealii) 9.2 or newer configured with MPI, Trilinos, p4est (optionally HDF5)
+- optional:  PerpleX, LIBDAP, NETCDF

 Running and extending ASPECT
 ----------------------------